Vincent Abril

-Vincent Abril (born March 1, 1995, in Alès, France) is a French-Monégasque race car driver based in Monaco.
-He was the 2015 Blancpain GT Series Sprint Cup champion.
+Vincent Abril (born 1 March 1995 in Alès, France) is a French-Monégasque racing driver based in Monaco.
+He was the 2015 Blancpain Sprint Series champion, and primarily raced for Bentley, Mercedes-AMG and Ferrari throughout his professional career.

 Racing career

 In 2011, Abril raced in the SEAT León Supercopa France series for Team Speedcar.
 In a season with six top-tens, he finished 15th in the point standings.

 In 2012, Abril returned to the SEAT León Supercopa France series.
-He started the season with a 2nd place finish at Lédenon followed by a 6th place finish at the same track the following day.
-After not finishing in 2 of the next 4 races, Abril won his first race in the series at Circuit de Nevers Magny-Cours.
-In September, Abril finished 2nd and 3rd at Circuito de Navarra.
-In October, after finishing 3rd in the first race at Circuit Paul Ricard, Abril got his second win of the season at the season finale, which led to a 4th place finish in the points standings.
+He started the season with a second-place finish at Lédenon followed by a sixth-place finish at the same track the following day.
+After not finishing in two of the next four races, Abril won his first race in the series at Circuit de Nevers Magny-Cours.
+In September, Abril finished second and third at Circuito de Navarra.
+In October, after finishing third in the first race at Circuit Paul Ricard, Abril got his second win of the season at the season finale, which led to a fourth-place finish in the points standings.

 For 2013, Abril moved to the French GT Championship series, driving an Audi R8 LMS Ultra for Team Speed Car.
-The season didn't start very well, as Abril finished outside the top-10 in the first 4 races of the season.
-However, the following month, Abril got his first pole, and race win of the season at Spa-Francorchamps which was then followed by a 3rd place finish the race after at the same track.
+The season didn't start very well, as Abril finished outside the top-ten in the first four races of the season.
+However, the following month, Abril got his first pole, and race win of the season at Spa-Francorchamps which was then followed by a third-place finish the race after at the same track.
 The same month, Abril had a one-off race at Circuit Paul Ricard with Team Speed Car in the Blancpain Endurance Series, where he finished in 17th.
-In August, Abril returned to the French GT Championship racing at Val de Vienne where he finished 7th and 14th.
+In August, Abril returned to the French GT Championship racing at Val de Vienne where he finished seventh and 14th.
 The following month, Abril got back to back wins at the Circuit de Nevers Magny-Cours.
-These wins would eventually help Abril to a 4th place finish in the points standings.
+These wins would eventually help Abril to a fourth-place finish in the points standings.

 Abril raced in two series throughout 2014, racing for Team Speed Car in the Championnat de France series, and for the Belgian Audi Club Team WRT in the Blancpain GT Series Sprint Cup.
 This would be a down year for Abril, as he only finished on podium once in both series, and also finished 14th in both point standings.